-Join David Gassner for an in-depth discussion in this video Exploring Go command-line tools, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Exploring Go command-line tools, part of Learning Go.

 - Before I get into an in depth tour…of the actual Go language,…I will show you the actual executable commands…that are installed on your computer.…There are three commands in the Go\bin directory:…go, godoc, and gofmt.…I will start with the godoc command.…Godoc is similar to Java's Javadoc.…It extracts and displays documentation…for Go packages.…If I type godoc and then the name…of a Go package, I will see all of the documentation…for that package.…